 With the recurrent revenue base under a degree of pressure, Council continues to seek external funds as well as tendering for external roadwork jobs to supplement local funds.
-Council continues to manage to secure and undertake significant road construction and maintenance works.

 The Council road network continues to be well maintained through funding from the Financial Assistance Grant, TIDS, and the Roads to Recovery program.
 Water, sewerage and waste management infrastructure assets are also maintained and renewed to meet service delivery demands.